jim-collier/x9git/README.md

 	(`br land` and `release` do push the target branch - but that push *is* the merge or the release, not a shortcut around one.)

-- Never "git push to friends" (i.e. `git push -f`).

 - Pushed history is permanent.
-No rebase, no amend, no force-push, no rewriting.
+No rebase, no amend, no rewriting, and never "git push to friends" (`git push -f`).

 - Feature branches are short-lived: branch off, do the work, land it, delete it (local and remote).